Thérèse of France: Biography

 Princess Marie Thérèse Félicité of France was born at the Palace of Versailles in France.
-She was the seventh daughter and ninth child of King Louis XV of France and his Polish-born consort Marie Leszczyńska.
+She was the seventh daughter and ninth child of King Louis XV and his Polish-born consort Marie Leszczyńska.
 Known as Madame Sixième from her birth, she was later baptised Marie-Thérèse-Félicité and was known as Madame Thérèse.

 As the daughter of a king of France, she was a fille de France (daughter of France).
 This rank allowed her the style of Royal Highness, and she was the most important lady at court after her mother and her elder sisters.
 However, daughters of the king were usually known as Madame followed by their baptismal name.
 In the case of Louis XV's daughters, when they were young, their baptismal name was replaced by an ordinal number as per their "arrival"; accordingly, Madame Thérèse was Madame Sixième, as the sixth daughter.

 When she was barely two years old, Thérése was taken to the Royal Abbey of Fontevraud in the Anjou province of France.
-This was done because Cardinal Fleury, the king’s chief minister, thought that the cost of raising them in Versailles would be too expensive with all the luxuries they were entitled to.
+This was done because Cardinal Fleury, the king's chief minister, thought that the cost of raising them in Versailles would be too expensive with all the luxuries they were entitled to.
 She left with her sisters Madame Victoire (1733–1799), Madame Sophie (1734–1782) and Madame Louise (1737–1787).
 The Queen protested and was saddened over their departure but Louis XV did not dare oppose the Cardinal's decision.
 Thus, by July 1738 their mother was no longer sharing a bed with their father.
-The princesses left Versailles on 6 June 1738, accompanied by a furniture and military escort.
+The princesses left Versailles on 6 June 1738, accompanied by furniture and a military escort.